SCV-Soft/xpc-wallet/README.md

-# BITCOIN WALLET
+# XPChain WALLET

-Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!
+Welcome to _XPChain Wallet_, a standalone XPChain payment app for your Android device!

 This project contains several sub-projects: